 As for Brier Hey Pottery, I hope that it may be re-established one day.
 I feel Hebden Bridge could support a community pottery and the trial we had at Brier Hey proved a successful model.
 We have looked at several properties but as yet nothing has presented itself to be an option.
 I am delighted Gillian has recorded David’s life and work for the records – the very least it deserves.

 Unfortunately, we do not have many photographs available to us here of the wide-ranging styles of work that David developed and produced throughout his career.
-However, you can see a superb collection of photographs of his work on his tribute website, www.davidconstantinewhite.com and even more detail in the beautifully produced and illustrated eponymous book (ISBN 0-9545379-8-X), of which there is more information on the tribute website.
+However, you can see a superb collection of photographs of his work in the beautifully produced and illustrated eponymous book (ISBN 0-9545379-8-X).
 Below is a small selection of pages from the book.

 When the group of ceramic artists took over Brier Hey Pottery in April 2012 they wanted something to help them keep the memory of David alive and so Sue Turner assembled a collection of posters, magazine articles and photographs to remind everyone and inform visitors as they entered the front door of the studio.
 Of course, the display was also rendered homeless in 2017 at the same time as the artists themselves.
 Here it is reassembled almost as it was at Brier Hey.
 David took part in exhibitions all over the UK and on the continent of Europe, setting off in his van in the summer months.
 Here we show some of the posters that have survived as well as the smaller notices, photographs and press cuttings.